mjjstockman/hull-college-before/README.md

 As a potential student, I want to be able to contact the college so that I can ask any questions I have about the college.

+ADD ACCEPTANCE CRITERIA'S??
+WATCH https://us02web.zoom.us/rec/play/9FIKllHX2ZiQNFRhYPn_hBh_ZeA8964ZvIDLnhpKGAf1NLVc3_hBJ6zSL8Hv5Hx7ALnPtDmbg8CmFAs.YVsZ9LR_uI7OjEwH

+GIVE HAPPY PATH (when user does as expected), and SAD PATH (if put in incorecct info etc and user gets alerted)

+TECHNICAL IMPLEMENTATION (how will implement feature, eg, a form will be added with x, x and x required, email must be email etc. user alerted if incoreect input)

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.